lqdev/FsTwitchChatDownloader/README.md

 # FsTwitchChatDownloader

-F# utility for downloading chats from Twitch
+F# utility for downloading chats from Twitch.
+This solution uses v5 of the Twitch API.

 ## Prerequisites